clening/MastodonPrivacyGuide/README.md

   - ensuring that contracts are in place when transferring data (for example, if you host on AWS, GCP, Azure, etc.);
   - ensuring confidentiality, availability, integrity, and even resiliency of data.

+#### 2. Data residency/sovereignity issues
-2. Depending on where you're based (or where the server is hosted) you may have data residency/localisation or sovereignity requirements.
+Depending on where you're based (or where the server is hosted) you may have data residency/localisation or sovereignity requirements.
 Essentially, you may be governed by your own country's laws, which may include strict obligations to store information in that country (if targeting users of that country), or to permit government access.
+#### 3. Using your instance for legally dubious purposes
-3. If your instance is large, engages in activities that are legally suspect in your jurisdiction (loli, CSAM, drugs, warez, terrorism, etc.), you may need to think about how you will respond to a government request for data about individuals on your service.
+If your instance is large, engages in activities that are legally suspect in your jurisdiction (loli, CSAM, drugs, warez, terrorism, etc.), you may need to think about how you will respond to a government request for data about individuals on your service.
 This is pretty unlikely for small services, but it absolutely is a concern that shouldn't be wholly overlooked.[^7]  The bigger you get, and the more users you have, the greater the risk.
+#### 4. Data portability
-4. Interestingly, one of the data subject rights, portability, is already built into the Mastodon protocol, at least with regard to moving profiles, so you can tick that box.
+Interestingly, one of the data subject rights, portability, is already built into the Mastodon protocol, at least with regard to moving profiles, so you can tick that box.
+#### 5. Building in privacy-enhancing tech
-5. Advanced users (or the designers of the Mastodon Protocol/ActivityPub) should seriously evaluate and work towards E2EE systems, particularly with regard to individual and group DMs.
+Advanced users (or the designers of the Mastodon Protocol/ActivityPub) should seriously evaluate and work towards E2EE systems, particularly with regard to individual and group DMs.
 It will solve many problems, and actually elevate Mastodon from a privacy-preserving perspective.

 For an idea of what a good privacy notice looks like with regard to Mastodon instances, you might consider the [EDPS' Privacy Notice](https://social.network.europa.eu/terms).
 I wouldn't advise relying on it entirely, as much of this will be unique to the EDPS, but it is a good starting point![^8]